Canada–United States border: Smuggling

 Smuggling of alcoholic beverages ("rum running") was widespread during the 1920s, when Prohibition was in effect nationally in the United States and parts of Canada.

 In more recent years, Canadian officials have brought attention to drug, cigarette, and firearm smuggling from the United States, while U.S. officials have made complaints of drug smuggling via Canada.
 In July 2005, law enforcement personnel arrested three men who had built a 360 ft tunnel under the border between British Columbia and Washington, intended for the use of smuggling marijuana, the first such tunnel known on this border.
 From 2007 to 2010, 147 people were arrested for smuggling marijuana on the property of a bed-and-breakfast in Blaine, Washington, but agents estimate that they caught only about 5% of smugglers.

+United States Coast Guardsman aboard a Royal Canadian Mounted Police vessel during shiprider exercises, in which RCMP and USCG officers jointly crew vessels patrolling shared waterways to combat cross-border crime.

-Because of its location, Cornwall, Ontario, experiences ongoing smuggling—mostly of tobacco and firearms from the United States.
+Because of its location, Cornwall, Ontario experiences ongoing smuggling—mostly of tobacco and firearms from the United States.
 The neighboring Mohawk territory of Akwesasne straddles the Ontario–Quebec–New York borders, where its First Nations sovereignty prevents Ontario Provincial Police, Sûreté du Québec, Royal Canadian Mounted Police, Canada Border Services Agency, Canadian Coast Guard, United States Border Patrol, United States Coast Guard, and New York State Police from exercising jurisdiction over exchanges taking place within the territory.

 2009 border occupation

 In May 2009, the Mohawk people of Akwesasne occupied the area around the Canada Border Services Agency port of entry building to protest the Canadian government's decision to arm its border agents while operating on Mohawk territory.
 The north span of the Seaway International Bridge and the CBSA inspection facilities were closed.
 During this occupation, the Canadian flag was replaced with the flag of the Mohawk people.
 Although U.S. Customs remained open to southbound traffic, northbound traffic was blocked on the U.S. side by both American and Canadian officials.
 The Canadian border at this crossing remained closed for six weeks.
 On July 13, 2009, the CBSA opened a temporary inspection station at the north end of the north span of the bridge in the city of Cornwall, allowing traffic to once again flow in both directions.

 The Mohawk people of Akwesasne have staged ongoing protests at this border.
 In 2014, they objected to a process that made their crossing more tedious, believing it violated their treaty rights of free passage.
-When traveling from the U.S. to Cornwall Island, they must first cross a second bridge into Canada, for inspection at the new Canadian border station.
+When traveling from the U.S. to Cornwall Island, they must first cross a second bridge into Canada for inspection at the new Canadian border station.
 Discussions between intergovernmental agencies were being pursued on the feasibility of relocating the Canadian border inspection facilities on the U.S. side of the border.